 Example of number of votes vs. the number of comments

-Given what you just read about HubPages scoring system, this should motivate each and every one of us to continue clicking feedback, leaving comments, empowering and encouraging each other.
+The HubPages scoring system should motivate each and every one of us to continue clicking feedback, leaving comments, empowering and encouraging each other.

 Hubbers providing links to their own hubs at the end of each hub is an acceptable promotion.
 But why not also help a fellow hubber, especially one who may not enjoy your level of success, by linking your hub to one of their hubs?